 Formula and Matching Requirements

-Statutory formulas are not applicable to this program.
-Matching Requirements: Although highly encouraged, financial and in-kind support from the participant is not required.
-Such contributions may be in the form of cash or goods or services.
-This program does not have MOE requirements.
+Although highly encouraged, financial and in-kind support from the participant is not required.
+Such contributions may be in the form of cash or goods and services.

 Length and Time Phasing of Assistance